SECTION 1. Chapter 23B of the Massachusetts General Laws is hereby amended by replacing section 24 with the following:

 Provided that the resources from this line-item be used for the same purposes by community action agencies that the federal fund known as the community service block grant, as defined by this section and 42 U.S.C. et seq. is used;

 Provided further, that the resources from this line-item be distributed to the community action agencies by the department of housing and community development;

 Provided further, that not less than one percent of the resources from this line item be provided to the Massachusetts Association for Community Action (MASSCAP) to provide training and technical assistance to community action agencies operating in Massachusetts.

-(ii) There shall be credited to the fund, revenue from appropriations or other monies authorized by the general court and specifically designated to be credited to the fund and other monies may be utilized, including no less than fifty percent of the federal community service block grant (CSBG) special projects funds, so called, as defined in Section 24 of Chapter 23B of the Massachusetts General Laws and 42 U.S.C. et seq.,which is administered by the Department of Housing and Community Development, and gifts, grants, private contributions, and all other sources.
+There shall be credited to the fund, revenue from appropriations or other monies authorized by the general court and specifically designated to be credited to the fund and other monies may be utilized, including no less than fifty percent of the federal community service block grant (CSBG) special projects funds, so called, as defined by this section and 42 U.S.C. et seq.,which is administered by the Department of Housing and Community Development, and gifts, grants, private contributions, and all other sources.
 Money remaining in the fund at the end of a fiscal year shall not revert to the general fund.

-(iv) The agency shall administer assistance from the fund using only the criteria set forth under this chapter for projects sponsored by MASSCAP or Community Action Agencies.
-The Department may enter into agreements with MASSCAP or Community Action Agencies to administer assistance from the fund for projects that may be developed and implemented in partnership with other nonprofit organizations, after consulting the advisory committee established by section 7.
+The agency shall administer assistance from the fund using only the criteria set forth under this chapter for projects sponsored by MASSCAP or Community Action Agencies.
+The Department may enter into agreements with MASSCAP or Community Action Agencies to administer assistance from the fund for projects that may be developed and implemented in partnership with other nonprofit organizations, after consulting the advisory committee established by this section.